simonecossaro/InstaAI/README.md

 ![logo](/assets/images/icon_instaAI.png)

 It's like Instagram, but the images are created using AI.
+The API for doing so comes from [https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0].

 It's a social network where users can create the images they want simply by typing a comand.